Hungryzzy/Hungryzzy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 I am a fourth-year Ph.D. student in Computer Science at [Stanford University](https://engineering.stanford.edu/), advised by Prof. [Doug L. James](https://graphics.stanford.edu/~djames/).
-My research has been generously supported by a [Stanford Graduate Fellowship](https://vpge.stanford.edu/fellowships-funding/sgf/details), a [Roblox Graduate Fellowship](https://www.gem.com/lp/roblox/ec-roblox-fellows) and an [Nvidia Graduate Fellowship](https://research.nvidia.com/graduate-fellowships/2025).
+My research has been generously supported by a [Stanford Graduate Fellowship](https://vpge.stanford.edu/fellowships-funding/sgf/details), a [Roblox Graduate Fellowship](https://www.gem.com/lp/roblox/ec-roblox-fellows) and an [NVIDIA Graduate Fellowship](https://research.nvidia.com/graduate-fellowships/2025).

 I have a broad interest in computer graphics, including physical simulation, geometry processing and computational design.
 Currently, my research primarily focuses on developing intelligent algorithms, models and tools for enhancing user creativity and productivity in design, animation and simulation.